 But back to the theme.
 If you want to see how the regular blogging set-up looks, check out Pete Bauer’s blog (and his website is here if you want to just see how the theme looks with different branding again).
 Just note that Pete has gone for quite a minimal blog look to fit with his branding, but you can populate the sidebars like I have, if you prefer, in the usual WordPress way.
 Just for completeness, the bloggy parts of my homepage are also custom to my site, but then most of you won’t care anyway — my reasons for needing that are relatively unique, and if you want a section on your homepage for news or upcoming events or whatever, you can do that easily.

 Maybe a couple more examples of the theme in action will be useful.
 Here is the website of Sarah Woodbury, who has adapted the theme with a nice historical vibe to reflect her work.
 And here is Cidney Swanson’s website, with her branding reflecting her work in speculative YA of various shades.

 I’ve only talked about some of the features I like most.
 I didn’t even tell you how you can customize the 404 pages so that if someone hits a broken link, you don’t totally lose them.

 To see the full, considerable feature set and specifications, check out the page on GoCreate.Me for more.
-As I said up top, the price is $199, which amazingly includes installation, and as part of that process, Caro will work with you to get fonts and branding suitable for you site nailed down.
-Which is a steal, quite frankly.
+As I said up top, the price is $599, which includes installation, and as part of that process, Caro will work with you to get fonts and branding suitable for you site nailed down.

 In case you need more convincing, here’s a video from GoCreate.Me walking you through the theme.
 I’ll leave you with that while I go prep for a launch…